fusioncharts/dev_centre_docs/fusiontime/getting-started/transform-your-data/use-pipe-in-fusiontime.md

 3. Once you are done with the above steps, use `pipe` operation to run the above steps in sequence.

+The chart after applying the **Pipe** operator looks like as shown below:

+{% embed_ftChart getting-started-filter-pipe %}

-The code snippet for the above steps is given below:
+The code to render the above chart is given below:

 ```
 //Pipe Operation Applied to the data table in the Data Store